 </div>

-In the actual application of AnQi CMS, if your website has a real estate list page, you may want users to be able to filter by conditions such as 'house type', 'area', and 'price range'.
+In the actual application of AnQi CMS, if your website has a real estate listing page, you may want users to be able to filter by 'house type', 'area', 'price range', and other conditions.

 `twig